 www.boudinlink.com – This brochure was created by the folks behind this website, which provides a comprehensive guide to boudin of Louisiana and beyond.
 You can find reviews, suggestions and a map to each of the listed locations and more.
 There are over 130 individual reviews.

-www.boudincookoff.com – Each October the top boudin makers from across the region show up in Lafayette, Louisiana at a Boudin Cook-off.
+www.boudincookoff.com – Each October the top boudin makers from across the region show up in Lafayette, LA at a Boudin Cook-off.
 This event provides a unique and fun opportunity to sample boudin from up to 25 different places.
 You can find information about past and future boudin cookoffs at the web page and make plans to attend.